-Hellenic Petroleum Finance PLC (the "Company" and "HPF") is a wholly owned subsidiary of Hellenic Petroleum S.A (the "Parent Company"), which is incorporated in Greece.
-The Parent Company has centralised treasury operations which coordinate and control the funding and cash management activities of all group companies.
-Within this framework, HPF was established in November 2005 in the UK to act as the central treasury vehicle of the Hellenic Petroleum Group (the "Group").
+The Group has centralised treasury operations, which coordinate and control the funding and cash management activities of all group companies.
+Within this framework, HPF was established in November 2005 in the UK to act as the central treasury vehicle of the Group.
 The principal activity of the Company is to raise finance in the international debt capital markets for the purposes of funding the activities of companies within the Group, in line with the Group's business strategy.

-The ability of the Company to service its liabilities - principally interest and capital on the issued Loan Notes - is almost entirely dependent on the ability of the Parent Company and to a lesser extent by other Group Companies, to pay capital and interest on the inter-group loans provided by the Company.
-The appropriateness of the use of the Going Concern basis in the preparation of the Financial Statements of the Company is therefore highly dependent on the respective analysis performed for the Group and this is detailed later within the strategic report.
+The ability of the Company to service its liabilities - principally interest and capital on the issued Loan Notes - is almost entirely dependent on other Group Companies, to pay capital and interest on the inter-group loans provided by the Company.
+The appropriateness of the use of the Going Concern in the preparation of the Financial Statements of the Company is therefore highly dependent on the respective analysis performed for the Group and this is detailed later within the strategic report.

 The profit for the year and the Company's financial position at the end of the year are shown in the attached financial statements.
-The profit for the year was €7,953,416 (2019: loss €21,486,619) which is transferred to reserves.
+The profit for the year was \notin 4,171,871 (2020: profit \notin 7,953,416) which is transferred to reserves.